KonradTrojan/KonradTrojan/README.md

 ## About me

 Hi,
 I'm Konrad, a backend developer who specializes in Java and the Spring Framework.
 My last object of interest is microservices architecture.
-My email address is konrad.trojan99@gmail.com.
+You can reach me at konrad.trojan99@gmail.com.

 * ⚡ Link to all of my projects - [repositories](https://github.com/KonradTrojan?tab=repositories).
 * 💼 You can read my resume here - [CV](https://github.com/KonradTrojan/KonradTrojan/blob/main/Konrad%20Trojan%20CV.pdf).